theninthsky/client-side-rendering/README.md

 ### Transitioning Async Pages

-_Note: this technique requires React 18_
+_Note: requires React 18_

-We will see a similar effect when we move to another async page: a blank space that remains until the page's script finishes downloading.
+We will see a similar effect when we move to another async page: a blank space that remains until the page is rendered.

-React 18 introduced us to the useTransition hook, which allows us to delay a render until some criteria are met.
+React 18 introduced us to the `useTransition` hook, which allows us to delay a render until some criteria are met.
 <br>
 We will use this hook to delay the page's navigation until it is ready: